 Skopelos is the largest of the three most important islands of the Sporades and is located between Skiathos and Alonissos.
 It is also one of the most popular Greek islands as its enchanting nature makes it stand out from the rest and serves as a haven for nature lovers worldwide.

-Other organized beaches with beach bars and sunbeds are Panormos, Elios and Limnonari, while for a quick swim Glyfoneri is preferred due to its location right next to Skopelos Town.
-Close to Skopelos Town, you can also find Stafylos and next to it Velanio, the beach that is famous as a nudist beach.
+Other organized beaches with beach bars and sunbeds are Panormos, Elios, and Limnonari, while for a quick swim, Glyfoneri is preferred due to its location right next to Skopelos Town.
+Close to Skopelos Town, you can also find Stafylos, and next to it is Velanio, the beach that is famous as a nudist beach.

 Skopelos - credits: Georgios_Tsichlis/Shuttertock.com

 It is worth discovering the beaches of Perivoli, Chondrogiorgi, Agios Ioannis, and Hovolo, small and secluded beaches that will reward you with their crystal clear waters and the tranquility they offer.

 In Skopelos, there are many beautiful monasteries and churches that are worth visiting and various masterpieces of religious art.
 However, sightseeing is not all there is to do on the island.
 During your vacation in Skopelos, you have the opportunity to choose between various sports activities such as trekking, mountain biking, horse riding, and other nature excursions.

 The friendly behavior and warm hospitality of the locals make everyone who visits Skopelos feel right at home.
 Ask for advice and explore the beauties of the island to create memories that will last a lifetime!